 Often described as the X-Pro’s little brother, the X-E line is basically a slimmed down version of that series—no OVF, smaller size, slightly lower specs than the Pro, but more affordable.
 This latest entry also shares relation to the X100V, particularly with its clean design and small form factor.
 Despite being classified as a younger sibling, the X-E series enjoys a sort of underdog cult following among Fuji X-photographers, and rightfully so, as the latest iteration is definitely capable of punching above its weight.

 The X-E4 is marketed toward the everyday, enthusiast shooter, falling in the same category as the X-T30, and X-S10.
 It’s also Fuji’s cheapest offering, coming in at $850 for the body only or $1050 for the kit including the updated version of the XF 27mm f/2.8 pancake lens.
+Today, the camera can also be found on the used market.
 I see the X-E4 is an alternative for those who like the idea of the X100V, but want something more budget friendly that offers the versatility of interchangeable lenses.

 Minimal Aesthetics, Robust Build Quality

 Like most of Fujifilm’s offerings, the Fuji X-E4 replicates the look and feel of a classic film camera, which is one of the main draws for the company’s products.
 The aesthetic of the camera alone beckons photographers to use it on a daily basis.
 Consequently, this little guy is distractingly handsome, and it seems like every time I steal a passing glance, it almost always finds its way into my hands and up to my eye.